google/WebFundamentals/src/site/documentation/introduction-to-media/video/index.markdown

 title: "Video"
 description: "Learn about the simplest ways to add video to your site and ensure users
               get the best possible experience on any device."
-introduction: "People like videos: videos can be fun and informative; users can also consume information
+introduction: "Videos can be fun, informative, and users can consume information
-               on the go easier than having to read small fonts and scroll down a page on a mobile device."
+               on the go easier than having to read small fonts and scroll down a page on a mobile device.
+               But videos take bandwidth; they don't always work the same across every platform.
+               Any value the user might get from watching video diminishes when the user has to wait for the video to load, or the user presses play and nothing happens.
+               Read more to find the simplest way to add video to your site and ensure users get the best possible experience on any device."
 article:
   written_on: 2014-04-16
   updated_on: 2014-04-29